dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 They each had different cost structures too.
 NC State was the cheapest because I was local while Carnegie was the highest due to out of state tuition, and it being one of the best programs in the country.
 Portland was in the middle.

 I then needed to prepare and take the Graduate Record Examinations or GRE.
 Man - that was a rough test.
-I would prepare nearly every morning from around 7:30 to 8:30 before work, and then usually a three to four-hour stretch on Saturdays.
+I would prepare nearly every morning from around 7:30 to 8:30 before work, and then usually a three- or four-hour stretch on Saturdays.
 I would also usually do a two-hour session on Sundays.
-I wound up having to take the test twice but got scores I was happy with.
+I wound up having to take the test twice but got a final score I was happy with.

 Once I got the scores I liked, I worked on an application essay, got letters of recommendation from my manager, the director of software at my company, and an old professor - a BIG thank you to them!